 - If ‘Grown in Australia’ appears on an apple, it was grown in Australia.

-'Made in' means that the product was made (not just packed) in the country claimed and at least 50 per cent of the cost to produce the product was incurred in that country.
+'Made in' means that the product was made, or ‘substantially transformed’, in the country claimed, and at least 50 per cent of the cost to produce the product was incurred in that country.

-- If ‘Made in Australia’ appears on a jar of jam, this means the jam was made in Australia and at least half of the cost of making the jam was incurred in Australia.
-It doesn’t necessarily mean that the ingredients for the jam were grown or sourced in Australia.
+- If ‘Made in Australia’ appears on a jar of jam, this means that the substantial transformation of the jam took place in Australia – the raw ingredients (e.g.fruit, sugar) were cooked together in Australia to make the jam.
+It doesn’t necessarily mean that the ingredients were grown, sourced or processed in Australia.

-Some companies use claims like ‘Made in Australia from local and imported ingredients’ on their products, however, this doesn’t tell you what proportion of the ingredients are local and what proportion are imported.
+Some companies currently use claims like ‘Made in Australia from local and imported ingredients’ on their products.
+Under the new labelling system, companies will be required to state the percentage of Australian ingredients in their product so that consumers know what proportion of the ingredients are local and what proportion is imported.

-Some food labels contain logos, symbols or pictures.
+Some food labels contain logos, symbols or pictures which may suggest a connection between the product and Australia.
 Examples include flags, animals, the Southern Cross or the map of Australia.

 Look closely at the label to determine whether these pictures refer to the origin of the food or the ownership of the company.